-Admission data from 2023 tells us that children aged under five years old, from a non-white background, are more likely to be admitted to hospital than white children of the same age.
-There is also considerable variation in under five's admissions across ethnic minority groups and genders.
-Significant differences in admission data are obvious in other gender, ethnicity and age groups, for example the proportion of hospital admissions among Bangladeshi men aged between 65-74 years and Chinese men aged 75+ years.
+Admission data from 2023 tells us that children under 5 years, from a non-white background, are more likely to be admitted to hospital than white children under 5 years of age.
+There is also considerable variation in under 5's admissions across ethnic minority groups and genders.
+Significant differences in admission data are obvious in other gender, ethnicity and age groups, for example the proportion of hospital admissions among Bangladeshi men aged between 65 - 74 years and Chinese men aged 75+ years.
 This provides an opportunity for more detailed analysis and collaborative working with our health system as part of the COREPLUS25 objectives and action plan.